ocimar84/funkosgalaxy/README.md

 - Facebook Business page
 - Newsletter signup Form

-## Future Features
+# Future Features

-🚀 **merit & beyhond**
+🚀 **Merit & Beyhond Collectibles**

+## Overview

+This README outlines the exciting future features that we plan to implement for the Merit & Beyhond Collectibles website.
+We are dedicated to improving our user experience and expanding our offerings in the collectibles industry.

+## Features

-> - Advanced Search
+### Advanced Search

-Enhance the search functionality to support advanced filters, such as price ranges and product categories.
+- Enhance the search functionality to support advanced filters, such as price ranges and product categories.
-Implement autocomplete suggestions for faster product discovery.
+- Implement autocomplete suggestions for faster product discovery.

-> - User Profiles
+### User Profiles

-Develop user profiles where users can track their order history, manage their account information, and view their reviews and ratings.
+- Develop user profiles where users can track their order history, manage their account information, and view their reviews and ratings.

-> - Blog and News Section
+### Blog and News Section

-Create a dedicated section for blogs and news related to the collectibles industry.
+- Create a dedicated section for blogs and news related to the collectibles industry.
-Keep users updated on the latest trends, releases, and events.
+- Keep users updated on the latest trends, releases, and events.

-> - Mobile App
+### Mobile App

-Explore the development of a mobile app to provide users with a seamless and convenient shopping experience on their smartphones.
+- Explore the development of a mobile app to provide users with a seamless and convenient shopping experience on their smartphones.

-> - International Shipping
+### International Shipping

-Expand our shipping options to offer international delivery, allowing Funko enthusiasts worldwide to enjoy our products.
+- Expand our shipping options to offer international delivery, allowing Funko enthusiasts worldwide to enjoy our products.

+## How to Contribute

+We welcome contributions from the community to help us implement these exciting features.
+If you'd like to get involved, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature: `git checkout -b feature/your-feature-name`.
+3. Make your changes and commit them: `git commit -m "Add your feature description"`.
+4. Push to your fork: `git push origin feature/your-feature-name`.
+5. Create a pull request, and we'll review your contribution.

 # Testing
 🚨**Required**